 His main research interests include Health Technology Assessment (HTA) and decision analytical modelling in economic evaluations, with a particular focus on medical devices and Bayesian methods for evidence synthesis.

-He is currently pursuing a Ph.D. degree in Engineering at the University of Warwick (Coventry, United Kingdom).
-His research project seeks to further current knowledge, methods and tools on the early economic evaluation of Medical Devices with the aim to improve decision making and provide better and faster access to valuable healthcare technologies.
+His research activities seek to further current knowledge, methods and tools on the early economic evaluation of medical devices with the aim to improve decision making and provide better and faster access to valuable healthcare technologies.
+In low and middle income countries, his research activity is mostly related to the evaluation of healthcare programmes in the area of vaccination and antenatal care.

-He is an active member of the International Society for Pharmacoeconomics and Outcome Research (ISPOR) and since 2017 he is topic editor for the journal Clinical Therapeutics, in the Pharmacoeconomics, Outcomes, and Health Policy area.
+He is an active member of the International Society for Pharmacoeconomics and Outcome Research (ISPOR), the Italian association of health economics (AIES) and the International Federation for Medical and Biological Engineering (IFMBE), and since 2017 he is topic editor for the journal Clinical Therapeutics, in the Pharmacoeconomics, Outcomes, and Health Policy area.